Archaeological Facts in the Bible – Joshua and the Judges

 The Merneptah Stele

-Discovered in 1896 by Flinders Petrie who located it in the first court of Merneptah’s mortuary temple at Thebes, dates back to the time of circa 1230 b.c.
+Another artificat from the times of Joshua and the Judges was discovered in 1896 by Flinders Petrie who located it in the first court of Merneptah’s mortuary temple at Thebes, dates back to the time of circa 1230 b.c.
 It is currently on display at the Egyptian Museum at Cairo as a part of their collection.

 It is an ancient Egyptian document mentioning “Isrir” or “Israel”, in whcih the Pharoah commemorates a victory in a military campaign against Ashkelon, Gezer, Yanoam and Israel.